Configuration file¶

 }

-to reference existing data object from the config.
+Alternatively, you can use mbtiles://{source1} to reference existing data object from the config.

-In this case, the server will look into the config.json
+In this case, the server will look into the config.json to determine what file to use by data id.

-For the config above, this is equivalent to mbtiles://source1.mbtiles
+For the config above, this is equivalent to mbtiles://source1.mbtiles.

 PMTiles¶

-To specify that you want to use local pmtiles, use to following syntax: pmtiles://source2.pmtiles
+To specify that you want to use local pmtiles, use to following syntax: pmtiles://source2.pmtiles.

-TileServer-GL will try to find the file source2.pmtiles
+TileServer-GL will try to find the file source2.pmtiles in root + pmtiles path.

-To specify that you want to use a url based pmtiles, use to following syntax: pmtiles://https://foo.lan/source3.pmtiles
+To specify that you want to use a url based pmtiles, use to following syntax: pmtiles://https://foo.lan/source3.pmtiles.

 For example: